sms-shafi/python-assaignment/README.md

 print('Multiplication: ', ab3)
 # Multiplies the two numbers and prints the result.
 ```
-Task 2: Greet the User with Full Name
+# Task 2 - Greet the User with Full Name

 #This program asks for the user's first and last name, then greets them using their full name.

-##Code
+---

+## Code

 ```
 a = input('Enter your first name: ')
 # This line asks the user to enter their first name and stores it in variable a.